 To address this challenge, we introduce our main contribution: a model-predictive game solver, which adapts to unknown opponents' objectives and solves for \acf{gne} strategies.
 The adaptivity of our approach is enabled by a differentiable trajectory game solver whose gradient signal is used for \ac{mle} of opponents' objectives.

-We perform thorough experiments in simulation and on hardware to support the following four key claims: our solver (\romannumeral 1)~recovers objective estimates of opponents more accurately than existing inverse game planners that do not explicitly model inequality constraints, (\romannumeral 2)~outperforms both game-theoretic and non-game-theoretic baselines in highly interactive scenarios, (\romannumeral 3)~can be combined with other differentiable components such as \acp{nn}, and (\romannumeral 4)~is fast and robust enough for real-time planning on a hardware platform.
+We perform thorough experiments in simulation and on hardware to support the following three key claims: our solver (\romannumeral 1)~outperforms both game-theoretic and non-game-theoretic baselines in highly interactive scenarios, (\romannumeral 2)~can be combined with other differentiable components such as \acp{nn}, and (\romannumeral 3)~is fast and robust enough for real-time planning on a hardware platform.